 The Enthalpy Wheel, coated with a desiccant material, is rotated between the incoming fresh air and the exhaust air.
 Heat and moisture are given up to the wheel.
 When the space is in the heating mode, the heat and desirable humidity is used to pre-condition the incoming, cold, dry air.
 In the cooling mode, the incoming air is pre-cooled and dehumidified.

 Because the cost to remove moisture can represent 30 to 50% of the cost to condition air, substantial additional savings are available with enthalpy wheels over conventional air-to-air exchangers.
+This is something that every home owner should keep in mind, when deciding to get air conditioning services.

 Typical of energy exchanged through an enthalpy wheel.